Air Force offers chief ‘excellent adventure’

 “My years in England provided me with an unforgettable experience,” he said.
 “The Brits had so much respect for us.
 It was a family oriented atmosphere.
 I recall a time when my car broke down, and I was walking to the base and almost immediately a town person picked me up and drove me to the base.”

-It was time to return to Cannon AFB for a trio of years, where he promoted to master sergeant, and then he was off to another part of the world for a completely different type of assignment.
+Then it was time to return to Cannon AFB for a trio of years, where he was promoted to master sergeant, and then he was off to another part of the world for a completely different type of assignment

 “I went to Izmir, Turkey, for a NATO assignment from 1988 to 1991,” he said.
 “It wasn’t on a base, but there was a recreation center, hospital, school and other support services.
 Izmir was a safe place to live at that time.”

-However, when Operation Desert Storm launched in 1991, terrorism activity increased and it was no longer safe.
-He was sent back to Cannon to work on F-111 aircraft and then on to Kadena Air Base, Japan, where he was promoted to chief master sergeant.
-He was sent finally to Luke in 2003 for his swan song.
+However, when Operation Desert Storm launched in 1991, terrorism activity increased and it was no longer safe sending him back to Cannon working on F-111 aircraft and then on to Kadena Air Base, Japan, where he was promoted to chief master sergeant and then to Luke in 2003 for his swan song.
 Robinson’s career afforded him the opportunity to work on a plethora of aircraft, which included the F-105, F-111, F-15, F-16 and AWACS.

 He hung up the uniform in 2005 with three decades of service.